ARVLIKHITH/Business-Processess-BPRO/README.md

 This repository documents my **BPRO (Business Processes) project**, where the main objective was to **simulate the entire lifecycle of a product** in three different ways:

-1. **BPMN (Camunda)** – Modelling the process flow of the company
+1. **BPMN Schema** – Modelling the process flow of the company
-2. **APplus ERP** – Structuring master data and simulating digital manufacturing
+2. **AP Plus ERP** – Structuring master data and simulating digital manufacturing
 3. **SAP S/4HANA** – Executing the same processes across multiple integrated ERP modules

 The project was designed to bridge **business understanding and technical ERP execution**.
+This project was carried out as part of the BPRO module under the guidance of Technische Hochschule Würzburg-Schweinfurt (FHWS) faculty.
-We were required to contact a real company, obtain real data about one product, and then transform this into digital processes across the platforms.
+We were required to contact a Manufacturing company, obtain real data about one product, and then transform this into digital processes across the platforms.

 ---

 ## Project Assignment & Structure

-- **Step 1 (Company Contact):** Approach a real company and select one product.
+- **Step 1 (Company Contact):** Approach a Manufacturing company and select one product.
-- **Step 2 (Data Collection):** Gather process-related data including raw materials, production stages, procurement, and customer details.
+- **Step 2 (Data Collection):** Gather process-related data, including raw materials, production stages and procurement details.
 - **Step 3 (BPMN):** Model the entire product lifecycle digitally using BPMN.
 - **Step 4 (APplus ERP):** Enter the master data, create routings, simulate orders, and compare costs digitally.
 - **Step 5 (SAP S/4HANA):** Rebuild the same data and processes inside SAP across MM, PP, WM, and FI modules.